Tuesday, 31 January 2023

 From the depths to the peaks - but still sub-glacial!

-Not brilliant images - they were captured from lectures that had me rivetted to the screen (again thanks to Dr Sue Currie.)
+Not brilliant images - they were captured from lectures that had me rivetted to the screen

-The Gamburtsev Range is about the same size as the European Alps evidently and was discovered by the Soviet Antarctic Expedition in 1958 – how?
+The Gamburtsev Range is about the same size as the European Alps and was discovered by the Soviet Antarctic Expedition in 1958 – how?
 I have absolutely no idea, I haven’t had time to investigate that yet.
 It is named for Soviet geophysicist Grigory Gamburtsev.
 The Range is approximately 1,200 km long, almost 3 km high and is completely covered by up to 1 km of ice and snow.
 Current thinking is that glaciers began sliding down the Gamburtsev Range around 40-50 million years ago and merged to form the East Antarctic Ice Sheet, burying the entire range in the process.

 I leave you to contemplate the unknown places on our amazing planet.